 - Activation Toolkits are online guides that will provide a common language for the campus community to engage in meaningful conversations around the CPX data, and how to apply inclusive practices into your everyday life.

 - Campus Dialogues will be both facilitated and initiated by campus community members.
-These dialogues, guided by the Activation Toolkits, will dive further into the CPX data and identify ways to advance diversity, equity and inclusion on campus.
+These dialogues will dive further into the CPX data and identify ways to advance diversity, equity and inclusion on campus.

 - Action Plan Development – individuals and units will begin developing action plans that build upon existing work and collectively create a cohesive, campuswide strategy for long-term change.

 - Action Plans Share-out – will unveil action plans developed by the campus community.